-- The bound hardcover textbook that also includes an access code for the eText and MyLab Statistics from the U of T Bookstore for \$189.99 (ISBN 9780136726548), - Note: MyLab Statistics, which comes with this first option, is NOT required. - the eText directly from Pearson for \$49.99 (ISBN 9780136964032), or - a used copy of the Fourth Canadian Edition.
+- The bound hardcover textbook that also includes an access code for the eText and MyLab Statistics from the U of T Bookstore for \$189.99 (ISBN 9780136726548), - Note: MyLab Statistics, which comes with this first option, is NOT required. - the eText directly from Pearson for \$67.99 (ISBN 9780136964032), or - a used copy of the Fourth Canadian Edition.
 Older editions or the US / international editions are not good substitutes: they are missing topics and do not match the numbering in our book.
+However, the Third Canadian Edition is an acceptable substitute.

-Our required textbook highlights important points with boxes (sometimes in the margins): take the boxes seriously, including "Just Checking."
-Also, chapter openers and closers such as "What Can Go Wrong?" are always part of the required reading.
+Note that MyLab Statistics is neither required nor recommended: we do not use it.
+Also, be advised that our textbook highlights important points with boxes (sometimes in the margins): take the boxes seriously, including "Just Checking."
+Similarly, don't skip "What Can Go Wrong?"